profhsgill/HSG.Numerics/Readme.md

     ' -0.7042129      -0.7013690      -0.6918656
     ' -0.6657920      -0.5960342      -0.4164121
-    Sub funcToSolve4(n As Integer, x As IntPtr, fx As IntPtr)           ' This is the function signature Dim x1() As Double = Fsolve.ExtractArrayFromPointer(n, x)       ' Make an array for 'x' values from its Pointer Dim fx1() As Double = Fsolve.ExtractArrayFromPointer(n, fx)     ' Make an array for 'fx' equation/function values from its Pointer
-        For k As Integer = 0 To n - 1                                   ' Write equations/functions as f(x) = 0XXXXXXXXXXXXXXXXXXXXXXXXX ZXZX
-            Dim temp As Double = (3.0 - 2.0 * x1(k)) * x1(k)
+    Sub funcToSolve4(n As Integer, x As IntPtr, fx As IntPtr)           ' This is the function signature Dim x1() As Double = Fsolve.MakeArray(n, x)       ' Make an array for 'x' values from its Pointer Dim fx1() As Double = Fsolve.MakeArray(n, fx)     ' Make an array for 'fx' equation/function values from its Pointer For k As Integer = 0 To n - 1                                   ' Write equations/functions as f(x) = 0 Dim temp As Double = (3.0 - 2.0 * x1(k)) * x1(k)
             Dim temp1 As Double = If((k <> 0), x1(k - 1), 0.0)
             Dim temp2 As Double = If((k <> n - 1), x1(k + 1), 0.0)
             fx1(k) = temp - temp1 - 2.0 * temp2 + 1.0
         Next
-        Fsolve.CopyArrayToPointer(n, fx1, fx)                           ' Copy fx array values to fx PointerC End Sub
+        Fsolve.CopyArray(n, fx1, fx)                           ' Copy fx array values to fx Pointer End Sub

 End Module